Looking for life insurance without a medical exam?

 If you've been putting off life insurance due to the medical exam, you could be missing out for all the wrong reasons.
 To find out if you qualify for no-medical exam life insurance, call 800-294-4544.
 You might find the coverage you need, without spending the better part of your day at the doctor's office.

-* The total amount of all American General Life Insurance Company Guaranteed Issue Whole Life Insurance policies on any person cannot exceed $25,000 in the aggregate.
-Policies issued by AGL in all states except NY, Policy #: 15532, ICC15-15532.
+* The total amount of all AGL Guaranteed Issue Whole Life Insurance policies on any person cannot exceed $25,000 in the aggregate.
+Must be between the ages of 50 and 80 to apply.
+Coverage is subject to receipt of payment and verification of identity as required by law and is effective upon receipt of policy.
+Policies issued by AGL in all states except NY, and ME Policy #: 15532, ICC15-15532, 15532-5, 15532-10 and Rider numbers ICC15-15200 and ICC15-15201.
 AGL is not licensed to do business in New York.
+In PA this product is offered through online sales only.